 flank steak for a Korean-inspired taco (or my version of one at least).
 That was fantastic, too.

 The recipe is fairly easy, although you’ll want to plan time to make the sauce and marinate the meat (the chicken tastes better than it looks).
 So it’s the perfect first foray for beginners.
 In no time, you’ll be crisping up some wings or grilling steak that makes your mouth water.
 You won’t be disappointed, I promise.

 Notes: I almost always tweak recipes to my taste.
-For instance, I am sensitive to spice (a little is OK) so I cut the amount the recipe calls for in half.
-Same with the ginger, which I find to be a bit overpowering.
+For instance, I am sensitive to spice so I usually cut the amount the recipe calls for in half.
+Same with the ginger, which I find a bit overpowering.
 But taste the marinade as you go.
 You can alter some of the quantities and add more in to your liking.